glorivuer/prompt-photo-collection/gemini/wedress/couple/romanticimage.md

+A man and a woman stand on a grand stage, striking poses reminiscent of Michael Jackson.
+The man, on the left, is dressed in a sleek black suit with a matching tie, white gloves, and a fedora that he is tipping with one hand.
+His other hand is poised, and he looks up with a confident expression, capturing the King of Pop's iconic flair.
+Beside him, the woman mirrors the energy in a stylish white suit, black tie, and white gloves.
+She stands with one leg crossed gracefully in front of the other, a subtle smile playing on her lips, and her gaze directed towards the man.
+The stage, with its rows of empty red theater seats receding into the background, is illuminated by spotlights, creating a dramatic and elegant setting.
+Together, they embody a modern, sophisticated homage to Michael Jackson's legendary style and stage presence.

 A handsome young Pakistani couple enjoying a bright, intimate breakfast at a formal dining table."
 "The man is wearing a dark blue/navy shalwar kameez or kurta and clear-rimmed glasses.
 The woman is wearing a matching dark blue/navy long-sleeved dress or kurta."
 "They are making eye contact and smiling warmly at each other."